 Have you worked with Latent-Images?
 Add Credits for Latent-Images! >>

 Exclusive Representation in New York: Wessel + O'Connor Fine Art Gallery.

 Philip Caggiano Public Relations - New York, NY.

-Numerous print publishing credits from the United States, Germany, Italy, Norway and Brazil.
+Numerous other print publishing credits from the United States, Germany, Italy, Norway and Brazil.
 Please contact me for an up to date list.